teamc-ohare/puzzle-of-puzzles-crossword/README.md

     - Read the About descriptions
     - Read the Tips for Gameplay descriptions
     - Try and solve the puzzles, and have fun
-10. If you would like to provide feedback on issues you've found with your interaction
+10. Would you like to provide feedback on issues you've found with your interaction </?>
       - Submit feedback to dev.kiddjsh@gmail.com, OR
       - Through GitHUB
           - CLICK on ISSUES at the top of the page